 Giant hogweed is one scary plant.
 What is giant hogweed?
 It is a Class A noxious weed and is on several quarantine lists.
 The herbaceous weed is not native to North America but has heavily colonized many states.
 Public and private landowners in most states are required to implement giant hogweed control.
-This can be dicey business, as the plant’s sap can spray 3 feet from the weed and contains toxins that cause photo dermatitis, a painful and long lasting condition.
+This can be dicey business, as the plant’s sap can spray 3 feet (1 m.) from the weed and contains toxins that cause photo dermatitis, a painful and long-lasting condition.

 What is Giant Hogweed?

 Giant hogweed (Heracleum mantegazzianum) is native to Asia and was introduced as an ornamental plant.
-The weed’s massive size and huge 5-foot compound leaves make it an impressive specimen.
-Add to that over 2-foot wide umbels of white flowers and characteristic purple mottled stems, and you have a plant that just begs to be viewed.
+The weed’s massive size and huge 5 foot (1.5 m.) compound leaves make it an impressive specimen.
+Add to that over 2 foot (61 cm.) wide umbels of white flowers and characteristic purple mottled stems, and you have a plant that just begs to be viewed.
 However, giant hogweed information tells us that the plant is not only a rampantly spreading invasive species but a potentially dangerous plant too.

 The plant is an herbaceous perennial plant that closely resembles our native cow parsnip.
-The weed can grow 10 to 15 feet in one season and is a most striking species.
-It has thick stalks with purple spotting and huge
+The weed can grow 10 to 15 feet (3-4.5 m.) in one season and is a most striking species.
+It has thick stalks with purple spotting and huge deeply notched leaves with bristles and pustules.
+The plant flowers May through July and has large umbrella-shaped clusters of tiny flowers.

 Any giant hogweed information should include the facts about its toxic nature.
 This plant is nothing with which to fool.
 Photo dermatitis from contact with the sap can cause deep, painful blisters within 48 hours.
-The blisters can persist for weeks and scars last for months.
-The condition causes long-term light sensitivity, and blindness can occur if sap gets in the eyes.
-For these reasons, controlling giant hogweed plants is an imperative to safety.
+The blisters can persist for weeks, and scars last for months.
+The condition causes long-term light sensitivity and blindness can occur if sap gets in the eyes.
+For these reasons, controlling giant hogweed plants is imperative to safety.

 Where Does Giant Hogweed Grow?